CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 1. Select the new file that you have uploaded, click on **Show actions** icon.
 This will display the list of actions that can be performed.

    ![](Images/img20.png)

+1. In the **OneDrive** page select the file or folder you want to share by selecting the circle in the upper corner of the item.
+Select Share at the top of the page.

+1. Select **Anyone with the link can edit to customize the link** option.
+Set the options you want on your link, then select Apply when you're done.

+      - **Anyone** : Gives access to anyone who receives this link, whether they receive it directly from you or forwarded from someone else.
+This may include people outside of your organization.

+      - **People in (Your Organization)** : Gives access to anyone in your organization who has the link access to the file.

+      - **People with existing access** : Provides a link that can be used by people who already have access to the file or folder.
+It does not change the permissions on the item.
+Use this if you just want to send a link to somebody who already has access.

+      - **Specific people** : Gives access only to the people you specify, although other people may already have access.

+      - **Allow editing** :  select if you want others to be able to edit the file.
+Uncheck it if you only want others to be able to view the file.

+      - **Set expiration date**  : The link will only work until the date you set.
+After that, the link will be invalid, and you will need to create a new link for users requiring access to your file or folder.

+     - **Set password**  : When a user clicks the link, they will be prompted to enter a password before they can access the file.
+You'll need to provide this password separately to users.

+1. Once you're back at the main **Share** box enter a name or email of user's with whom you intend to share the file, click on **Send**.
+You can also select **Copy Link** to copy the link to your clipboard and share.

 1. You can explore through other options available in the **OneDrive**.

 ### Task 3  : Explore yammer